-A. The standard clauses set out in annex 4 to the Regulations on prospecting and exploration for cobalt-rich ferromanganese crusts in the Area shall be incorporated herein and shall have effect as if herein set out at length.
+A. The standard clauses set out in annex 4 to the Regulations on Prospecting and Exploration for Polymetallic Sulphides in the Area shall be incorporated herein and shall have effect as if herein set out at length.

 Exploration area

 B. For the purposes of this contract, the "exploration area" means that part of the Area allocated to the Contractor for exploration, defined by the coordinates listed in schedule 1 hereto, as reduced from time to time in accordance with the standard clauses and the Regulations.